G-Milzink/CI_PP3_MD/README.md

 - The abillity to add movies to the database.

 ### Site owner goals
-- Create an application that allows the user to easily find movies in a database.
+- Create an application that allows the user to easily find or add movies in a database.
 - Create an application that is easy to use and provides clear feedback to the user.

 ## User Experience